We found 9 genetics specialists who accept MagnaCare near New York, NY.

 Dr. John Pappas works as a molecular genetic pathologist in New York, NY.
 He graduated from the University of Athens Faculty of Medicine.
 His training includes a residency program at Beth Israel Medical Center.
 Clinical interests for Dr. Pappas include cleft lip and palate, growth problems, and cystic fibrosis (CF).
 Dr. Pappas is an in-network provider for several insurance carriers, including Coresource, Aetna EPO, and Blue Cross/Blue Shield.
-He has received professional recognition including the following: New York Super Doctors.
-Dr. Pappas (or staff) speaks the following languages: Urdu, Greek, and Ukrainian.
-He is affiliated with Mount Sinai Beth Israel and NYU Langone Medical Center.
+He has received the following distinction: New York Super Doctors.
+Dr. Pappas (or staff) speaks the following foreign languages: Urdu, Greek, and Ukrainian.
+His hospital/clinic affiliations include Mount Sinai Beth Israel and NYU Langone Medical Center.

-Clinical interests: Ear Problems, Cystic Fibrosis, Birthmark, Movement Disorders, Autism, Multiple Endocrine Neoplasia, ...
+Clinical interests: Ear Problems, Cystic Fibrosis, Birthmarks, Movement Disorders, Autism, Multiple Endocrine ...
 (Read more)

-Dr. Karen David sees patients in New York, NY and Brooklyn, NY.
-Her medical specialty is genetics.
-In her practice, she is particularly interested in genetic issues.
-She is in-network for Amerigroup, Coresource, and Anthem.
+Dr. Karen David's area of specialization is genetics.
+Areas of expertise for Dr. David include genetic issues.
+Dr. David is in-network for several insurance carriers, including Amerigroup, Coresource, and Anthem.
 She is a graduate of Albert Einstein College of Medicine of Yeshiva University.
-She has received professional recognition including the following: New York Super Doctors.
-Dr. David (or staff) speaks Spanish and French.
-Dr. David is affiliated with New York Methodist (NYM) Hospital.
+She has received the distinction of New York Super Doctors.
+Dr. David (or staff) is conversant in Spanish and French.
+She is affiliated with New York Methodist (NYM) Hospital.

 Clinical interests: Genetic Issues

 Clinical interests: Leukemia, Lymphoma

-Clinical interests: Ear Problems, Cystic Fibrosis, Birthmark, Genetic Counseling, Movement Disorders, Autism, Multiple ...
+Clinical interests: Ear Problems, Cystic Fibrosis, Birthmarks, Genetic Counseling, Movement Disorders, Autism, Multiple ...
 (Read more)